DigitalCreationsCo/cinematic-framework/README.md

 ## Security: Google Cloud Credentials & Data Access

 **State Persistence**: All workflow progress, scenes, characters, and metrics are now persisted in a PostgreSQL database via LangGraph checkpoints (`thread_id` corresponds to `projectId`).
+The API server no longer directly interacts with the DB for state retrieval, relying on worker-published events or dedicated state API calls.

 (Rest of Security section regarding GCP keys remains largely unchanged, referencing correct environment variables.)